morrislaptop/looped/packages/docs/validation.md

 ## Introduction

-Laravel provides several different approaches to validate your application's incoming data.
-By default, Laravel's base controller class uses a `ValidatesRequests` trait which provides a convenient method to validate incoming HTTP request with a variety of powerful validation rules.
+Looped provides several different approaches to validate your application's incoming data.
+By default, Looped validates your incoming requests using [class-validator](https://github.com/typestack/class-validator) and [class-transformer](https://github.com/typestack/class-transformer) which uses [validator.js](https://github.com/validatorjs/validator.js) under the hood.
+This provides a convenient method to validate and use strongly typed incoming HTTP requests.

+> Also checkout [indicative](https://github.com/poppinss/indicative) and [validatorjs](https://github.com/skaterdav85/validatorjs) which are both great validation frameworks inspired by Laravel

 ## Validation Quickstart

 To learn about Laravel's powerful validation features, let's look at a complete example of validating a form and displaying the error messages back to the user.

 ### Defining The Routes

 First, let's assume we have the following routes defined in our `routes/web.php` file:

     Route::get('post/create', 'PostController@create');

     Route::post('post', 'PostController@store');

 The `GET` route will display a form for the user to create a new blog post, while the `POST` route will store the new blog post in the database.